Emjay40/Palmoria-HR-Gender-Equality-Dashboard/README.md

+## 👋 About Me

+I'm **Fatiregun Mojisola**, a **Junior Data Analyst** trained at **DSA – The Incubator**, where I developed strong practical skills in **Excel, PivotTables, SQL, and Power BI**.

+I was trained by amazing facilitators like **Temidayo Ayeni (Teedee)**, **Muhisin H.**, and **Femi Ayodele**, whose support and expertise shaped my learning experience.
+I'm also grateful to **Iyanu** for his encouraging words that kept me going throughout the journey.

+I'm passionate about transforming raw data into insights that drive real-world decisions.
+This project reflects the knowledge and growth I’ve gained on my data analysis journey.

+---

+## 📊 Project Overview
 # Palmoria-HR-Gender-Equality-Dashboard
 HR Dashboard analyzing Gender distribution, pay gaps, performance ratings, and bonus allocations at Palmoria Group.
 Built with Excel/ Power Bi.
 # Palmoria Group HR Gender Equality Dashboard